strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 In the sidebar on the right, choose your name in the **Author** dropdown. 🥳 You have just signed your first article with Strapi.
 Take a few seconds to contemplate this historic moment!

-While there, you might also want to choose a **Category** for your article (or add your own) from the list.
+While there, you might also want to choose a **Category** for your article from the list.

 #### Turn your draft into a publication